BestReviews is reader-supported and may earn an affiliate commission. Details

 Some reports of the surface grit wearing off too fast.

-Wide-body paddle manufactured for ideal ball control.
+Features a wide-body paddle manufactured for ideal ball control.
 Textured graphite face and honeycomb core.
-Medium weight with a sizeable sweet spot.
+Offers medium weight with a sizeable sweet spot.

 The handle is a bit slippery compared to other models.